ashleychontos/sort-a-survey/README.md

 ```

 And now you have our TESS-Keck Survey sample, it's as simple as that!
-If you'd like to see plots of this sample and/or more descriptions of what this all means, please check out the [jupyter notebook](https://github.com/ashleychontos/sort-a-survey/blob/main/examples/TKS.ipynb) or the recent paper by Chontos+2021 that discusses this all in more detail.
+If you'd like to see plots of this sample and/or more descriptions of what this all means, please check out the [jupyter notebook](https://github.com/ashleychontos/sort-a-survey/blob/main/examples/TKS.ipynb) or our recent paper ([Chontos+2021](https://arxiv.org/abs/2106.06156)) that discusses this all in more detail.

 ## Features